 At the upper echelon of the market are baby carrier packs that include zip-off daypacks.
-Thule and Deuter all have this design feature on their top-tier models that cost $300 or more.
+Thule and Deuter have this design feature on their top-tier models that cost $350 or more (note: Thule's Sapling Sling Pack is sold separately).
 The main benefits of a removable pack are a larger carrying capacity as well as the option to split up the hauling duties with another person (additionally, you can attach the daypack that comes with Deuter's Kid Comfort Pro to the shoulder straps for easy access).
 In some cases, we appreciate the all-in-one design, but many hikers will be just fine saving a few dollars and using one of their own daypacks instead.
 The zip in and out feature is nice, but the simplistic packs usually aren't anything special.